Avery246813579/Java-Game-Engine/README.md

 # Java Game Engine
 A game engine I am working on in my free time!
+This engine is currently only in two dimensions but I plan to implement it into three dimensions soon!

 ## How it works so far
 #### Rendering Images